 What We Do

 We help companies produce and disseminate science and technologies that improve lives.
-Particularly focused on education and healthcare (including biotech and wellness) applications, we leverage artificial intelligence, data analytics, and applied neuroscience to bring scientific ideas into everyday use, with a special interest in digital health mobile apps.
-When working with startups or new organizations, the focus is on finding product-market fit and designing new products and features that both help and delight the target user.
+Focused on education and healthcare applications - including biotech and wellness, we leverage artificial intelligence, data analytics, and applied neuroscience to bring scientific ideas into everyday use, with a special interest in digital products.
+We often work with executives and senior level management, on employee education, and we also advise on the design, targeting, and strategy of new companies and new products.

-- Projects range from white papers to developing new apps to advising on product strategy.
-Deliverables have included remote and in-person talks, scientific review papers, market research, competitive analysis and positioning, business model development, scoping new products and features (including product specifications and design of wireframes), product requirements and design (including wireframes), user experience studies, and quantitative analysis in user testing.
+- Projects range from talks to workshops to white papers to developing new apps to company strategy.
+Deliverables have included remote and in-person talks, scientific review papers, technical market research, competitive analysis and positioning, business model development, designing new products and features (including requirements and design wireframes), user experience studies, and quantitative analysis in user testing.

 - Recent clients: a publicly traded financial technology company, the inventor of the Palm Pilot and the Palm Treo, the maker of a #1 iPhone app, a Fortune 500 company, and a leading venture capital firm.
 Clients have been featured in media outlets such as the New York Times, Wall Street Journal, and Wired.

 - Current and past honors/awards: Catalant network expert (5/5 stars), MIT Venture Mentoring Service (by competitive selection out of MIT alumni startups), Silicon Valley Startup Leadership program (<25% selected internationally), Audience Choice Award for Android app at NYCEdu Startup Weekend

 About the Founder

-Elizabeth Ricker is the author of the new book "Smarter Tomorrow: How 15 Minutes of Neurohacking A Day Can Help You Work Better, Think Faster, and Get More Done" (Little, Brown Spark/Hachette).
+Elizabeth R. Ricker is the author of the new book "Smarter Tomorrow: How 15 Minutes of Neurohacking A Day Can Help You Work Better, Think Faster, and Get More Done" (Little, Brown Spark/Hachette).
 Her background spans science, technology, and business.
 Her passion is bringing great technology ideas out of the lab and into the marketplace.
 She has been an invited speaker across the United States and internationally.